stellar/go/DEVELOPING.md

 - [go.mod](go.mod): Contains a list of direct dependencies, and some indirect dependencies (see [why](https://github.com/golang/go/wiki/Modules#why-does-go-mod-tidy-record-indirect-and-test-dependencies-in-my-gomod)).
 - [go.sum](go.sum): Contains hashes for dependencies that are used for verifying downloaded dependencies.
 - [go.list](go.list): A file that is unique to this Go repository, containing the output of `go list -m all`, and captures all direct and indirect dependencies and their versions used in builds and tests within this repository.
 This is not a lock file but instead it helps us track over time which versions are being used for builds and tests, and to see when that changes in PR diffs.

-Go module dependencies for the packages you are building will be installed automatically when running any Go command that requires them.
-If you need to pre-download all dependencies for the repository for offline development, run `go mod download`.

 ### Adding new dependencies